effector/effector/docs-site/docs/api/effector-solid/useStoreMap.md

 ---
-id: useStoreMap
 title: useStoreMap
+lang: en-US
 ---

+# useStoreMap

-Function, which subscribes to [store]/apieffector/Store.md) and transforms its value with given function.
+Function, which subscribes to [store](/api/effector/Store.md) and transforms its value with given function.
 Signal will update only when selector function result will change

+## useStoreMap(store, fn) {#useStoreMap-fn}

 Common use case: subscribe to changes in selected part of store only